 SCATE is advocating that people respond to the consultation opposing all six options on the suggested following grounds:

 - All options will increase carbon emissions and make it harder to meet legal target of net-zero carbon by 2050

 - Don’t believe there is a need for the capacity on the A27 – future traffic projections have nearly always overestimated demand (and we actually need to see traffic reduction)

 - Want the money invested in sustainable transport instead and a cheaper, less damaging road (the Arundel Alternative) avoiding the current bottlenecks

 - Will destroy ancient woodland and harm the South Downs National Park

 Email your objection to Highways England at: A27ArundelBypass@

-Or you can fill in the online questionnaire where we would recommend selecting either the beige or cyan routes and then most importantly adding in comment box ‘B10’ that you support the alignment, but not a 70mph dual carriageway – a 40mph wide single carriageway (the Arundel Alternative) should be built instead.
+Or you can fill in the online questionnaire where we would recommend selecting ‘do nothing’ and then adding in the comment box that you support a 40mph wide single carriageway between Crossbush and Ford roundabout (the Arundel Alternative) instead.